Computing Mean & STD in Image Dataset

 ToTensorV2()])

-Let's check if our code above works correctly.
+Let's check if our code works correctly.
 We define a DataLoader

 ####### EXAMINE SAMPLE BATCH